matayay/StarWarsHub/README.md

 Author: **Matayay Karuna**

 This web app: **Star Wars forum that allows users to create, edit, and delete posts.
 Can also like and comment on posts.
-Post content includes titel, body, and an optional image url.**
+Post content includes title, body, and an optional image url.**

 ## Features